 To serve this mission, LTPP developed a Standard Data Release (SDR) that provides access to its data in a convenient format, free of charge.
 The LTPP SDR is delivered in Microsoft[®] Access 2000 format on multiple CD-ROMs or a single DVD.
 As the LTPP program is an on-going operation, new releases contain data from previous releases, additional data collected since the last release, new data elements still being populated, changes made in response to errors in previously released data, and updates.
-The SDR contains all data from the tables included in the release.
 SDR data is extracted from the production Pavement Performance Database (PPDB) and is divided by data module into multiple relational databases due to limitation on the size of Access databases.
-FWD and profile data tables are further subdivided by highway agency.
-Seasonal Monitoring Program (SMP) tables and Climate tables are separated into multiple databases due to size limitations.
+FWD and profile data tables are further subdivided by highway agency, and Seasonal Monitoring Program (SMP) tables and Climate tables are separated into multiple databases for the same reason.
 The database modules are delivered in a compressed zip format.

-Starting with SDR 20.0, a LTPP Reference Library CD is distributed with the SDR.
+Starting with data release 20, a LTPP Reference Library is distributed with the SDR on 2 CDs or 1 DVD.
 The reference library contains the following:

-- Pavement Performance Database User Reference Guide (PPDURG).
-The PPDURG provides data users with updated information on the contents of each SDR data module, an explanation of the relational structure of data tables, tips and examples for using LTPP data, and a listing of other reports that document the design of the LTPP experiments, data collection protocols, testing protocols, quality control checks, construction reports, and other items related to data quality.
-Data users are urged to review the information contained in this document. - LTPP Information Management System, IMS Quality Control Checks.
-This document contains a listing of all of the automated data quality control checks performed on data after entry into the PPDB. - Table Navigator Software.
-The Table Navigator software, updated for this release, is a stand alone program that provides a point and click user interface to descriptions of all tables included in the data release, descriptions of all fields included in all table, and meaning of codes stored in code fields.
+• Pavement Performance Database User Reference Guide updated for this data release.
+The user reference guide provides data users with information on the contents of each SDR data module, an explanation of the relational structure of data tables, tips and examples for using LTPP data, and a listing of other reports that document the design of the LTPP experiments, data collection protocols, testing protocols, quality control checks, construction reports, and other items related to data quality.
+Data users are urged to review the information contained in this document.

-- ESALCalc Software.
-The ESALCalc software provides a tool for a data user to compute 18kip (80-Kn) Equivalent Single Axle Load applications on an annual basis based on the AASHTO86 formulation.
+- LTPP Information Management System, IMS Quality Control Checks.
+This document contains a listing of all of the automated data quality control checks performed on data after entry into the PPDB. - Table Navigator Software updated for this data release.
+The Table Navigator software is a stand alone program that provides a point and click user interface to descriptions of all tables included in the data release, descriptions of all fields included in all table, and meaning of codes stored in code fields. - ESALCalc Software.
+The ESALCalc software provides a tool for a data user to compute 18-kip (80-kN) Equivalent Single Axle Load applications on an annual basis based on the AASHTO86 formulation.
 In order to run the program, a user must assemble the input database from tables contained in the SDR.
-Instructions are contained in the ESALCalc User Guide on how to prepare this database. - LTPP Data Analysis Reports.
+Instructions are contained in the ESALCalc user guide on how to prepare this database. - LTPP Data Analysis Reports.
 LTPP data analysis reports published by FHWA are included in the reference library.
 Some of these reports document algorithms used to populate tables containing computed parameters such as rut depth. - LTPP Data Collection Guides.
 LTPP is in the process of updating its data collection guidelines to reflect changes that have occurred over time.
-The most current versions of the data collection guides are included. - SHRP/LTPP Documents.
-The LTPP documents developed under the Strategic Highway Research Program that document many of the early planning efforts and analyses are contained in this portion of the library. - Data Error Feedback Report Form.
+The most current versions of the data collection guides are included. - SHRP LTPP Documents.
+The LTPP documents developed under the Strategic Highway Research Program that document many of the early planning efforts and analyses are contained in this portion of the library. - Data Analysis/Operations Feedback Report (DAOFR).
 A Data feedback report form is included that a user can use to report errors in the data.
-A user is encouraged to contact LTPP customer service before submitting such a form to ascertain if the issue is truly an error or a data misunderstanding. - LTPP Products Information - Other LTPP documents
+A user is encouraged to contact LTPP customer service before submitting such a DAOFR to ascertain if the issue is truly an error or a data misunderstanding. - LTPP Products Information - Other LTPP documents